top-gg/issues/.github/ISSUE_TEMPLATE/feedback.md

 ---
 name: Feedback
-about: Suggest an idea for this project
+about: Give feedback relating to top.gg

 ---

 #### Suggestion

-I think we should introduce more cats on the DBL Website because they ..
+I think that Top.gg should add more ***cats***

-- Are cute
-- Improve the user experience

-and also are *better* than **dogs**
+I think cats are cool!

 #### Applicable Links or Attachments

-![Image of the cat](https://top.gg/images/error.jpg) [Link to the website](https://top.gg)
+![Image of the cat](https://top.gg/images/error.jpg)

+[Link to the website](https://top.gg)